johnhalz/pose3d_python/docs/API/et.md

-# TE Class
+# ET Class

 ## Description

-This page covers the Euclidean Translation (`TE`) class.
+This page covers the Euclidean Translation (`ET`) class.
 This class is meant to represent positions and translations in the 2D and 3D euclidean space.
 One can use this class to apply a translation to a 3D or 2D vector.

 -------------------------